njsgaynor/AutoHEC/src/Analysis/README.txt

 ### Analyzing HEC-HMS and HEC-RAS output: part of the AutoHEC package ###
 Code repository for automation scripts related to the Metropolitan Water Reclamation District of Greater Chicago Watershed Release Rate project at the Illinois State Water Survey (2015-2016).
+Any files with "config" in the file name set parameters for a script in the same directory.
   *Developed using Python 2.7.11, HEC-HMS 3.5, HEC-RAS 4.0, and HEC-DSSVue 2.0.1
   *Creator(s): Nicole JS Gaynor, ISWS
   *User instrutions in AutoHEC/src/Analysis/USER_HOW-TO.txt